NifTK/NiftyNet/doc/source/index.rst

 NiftyNet is a consortium of research groups (WEISS -- `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, CMIC -- `Centre for Medical Image Computing`_, HIG -- High-dimensional Imaging Group), where WEISS acts as the consortium lead.

-.. [#] Please see the `NiftyNet source code repository`_ for NiftyNet features and installation instructions.

 Getting started
 ---------------

+Please see the `NiftyNet source code repository`_ for a detailed list of features and installation instructions.

 Please follow the links below for the API documentation: